II. Method Focus – Learning via Reading

 If it was a really good or useful book, you may come back to it again later.
 One day you might even read it cover to cover.
 Alternatively, you may never return to it unless circumstances call you back to it, perhaps years later.
 But because of your annotation, any time you pick up that book in the future, skimming your Index and margin notes will quickly remind you of the best things you learned, and give you memories of the place you were and other useful thoughts you had while reading it.
 You can reskim an annotated book in roughly half to a third of the time you originally spent with it, so any book you do reskim becomes ever better lodged in your memory.

 Again, remember that you want these books off your chair and into library as soon as you can.
 Shelving the book declutters your personal space, freeing your mind for new productive activity, including being open to buying the next great new book next week.
 Shelving the book also makes the information have to pass a “remembrance test” before you’d be willing to read it further.
-Finally, the larger your library, the more good books you have to select from, when next make time to read again.
+Finally, the larger your library, the more good books you have to select from, when next making time to read again.
 Like great movies, rereading a great old book can be as fun and useful as reading new ones.

-In all of your reading, your most important priority is be mentally open to learning the best that is available at any time, continually learning like a child, and always able to jump ahead as new knowledge and opportunities develop.
-You can rest assured that even better new books will continue to arrive at Amazon at an ever faster pace for the rest of your natural life.
+In all of your reading, your most important priority is to be mentally open to learning the best that is available at any time, continually learning like a child, and always able to jump ahead as new knowledge and opportunities develop.
+You can be rest assured that even better new books will continue to arrive at Amazon at an ever faster pace for the rest of your natural life.
 Many of the best of those deserve to be read, by you, in the future.
 Learning is the first of the Eight Skills, it starts you into Do loop, and it is one of the great joys of life!

 For print magazines, I recommend around 20-40 minutes of initial reading time, per magazine.
 Again, try to find a few nuggets for your Cover Notes in the time you have.
 Since magazines don’t have blank sheets up front for Cover Notes, you can buy 500 half-sheet (8.5” x 5.5”) labels for $18.40 (just 3.6 cents for each magazine) on Amazon.
 Put the label on the outside back cover of the magazine when you are ready to read it.
 After the web, trade and general periodicals are a great way to stay up on your fields of interest, and are free (for many trade magazines) to nearly free for typical magazines, when bought on two or three year subscriptions.
 Once initial reading time is up, put the magazine in a Done Pile.
 When that pile gets too big you can review your Back Cover Notes in a batch, and transfer any you still find relevant to your digital files.
 If a particular magazine offered lots of insights and had several great four or five star articles, you might save it in a Magazine section of your Library (alpha by magazine title).
 Otherwise, recycle your Done Pile every so often to make space for the new magazines, as with your books.